jordan4ibanez/Formine/README.md

 # Formine
  A voxel game written in Fortran.

-## Attention:

-As I am transitioning to my own container libraries, I am working on the memory strategies for each module.
-As of writing this, there is a pretty large memory leak.
-As each module behaves as it's own "program", with it's own mini ecosystem and implementation, this might take a few days to finish up.
-So if you start the game now, expect it to use ~7-8GB of system memory.
-Thank you for reading.

 ## Why is this called Formine?

 I had a hard time naming this project.
 After much thought and research, I had an inspiration from the language creator himself, [John Backus](https://en.wikipedia.org/wiki/John_Backus).
 You can see this [here](https://youtu.be/KohboWwrsXg&t=471).